PubInv/PubInv/ideas/Project #41: Rapid coliform presence detector.md

 # Understanding colorimetric changes

+Here is the description of [Petfilim Chemistry](https://www.3m.com/3M/en_US/company-us/all-3m-products/~/ECOLICT-3M-Petrifilm-E-coli-Coliform-Count-Plates/?N=5002385+3293785155&rt=rud):

 >The 3M Petrifilm E. coli/Coliform Count Plate is a sample-ready-culture-medium system which contains Violet Red Bile (VRB) >nutrients, a cold-water-soluble gelling agent, an indicator of glucuronidase activity (BCIG), and a tetrazolium indicator >that facilitates colony enumeration in food and beverage samples.

+Violet Red Bile (VRB) is an [interesting chemical](https://catalog.hardydiagnostics.com/cp_prod/Content/hugo/VioletRedBileAgar.htm):

+>Violet Red Bile Agar is a selective medium used to detect and enumerate lactose-fermenting coliform microorganisms.
+The medium is recommended for use in the microbiological analysis of milk and other dairy products, and for use in the examination of water.
+(1,2)

+>The medium contains bile salts and crystal violet which serve as inhibitory agents toward some gram-positive microorganisms, especially staphylococci.
+Neutral red is employed as the pH indicator.

+>Lactose-fermenting microorganisms produce pink to red colonies that are generally surrounded by a reddish zone of precipitated bile.
+Non-lactose-fermenting microorganisms result in colorless colonies.

+Note: [E. coli](https://en.wikipedia.org/wiki/Escherichia_coli) is a Gram-negative facultative anearobic bacteria.

+This is a description of [BCIG](https://foodsafety.neogen.com/en/dc-medium-bcig):

+>DC Medium with BCIG is used in the chromogenic differentiation of E. coli from other coliforms in water samples using the membrane filtration method in a laboratory setting.
+DC Medium with BCIG is not intended for use in the diagnosis of disease or other conditions in humans.

+>DC (Differential Coliform) Medium with BCIG is a selective and differential medium for the presumptive identification of E. coli.
+This medium is enhanced by the addition of a chromogenic agent, BCIG, 5-bromo-4-chloro-3-indolyl-β-D-glucuronide to detect glucuronidase activity.
+The presence of the enzyme β-D-glucuronidase differentiates most E. coli spp. from other coliforms, and is the same enzyme used in the MUG reaction.
+BCIG reacts slightly differently, and when released into the medium is insoluble, accumulating within the cell, imparting a blue to purple color to presumptive E. coli colonies.

+>Formula	Liter
+>Lactose	10 g
+>Tryptose	10 g
+>Yeast Extract	3 g
+>Sodium Chloride	5 g
+>Proteose Peptone	5 g
+>Bile Salts	1.5 g
+>BCIG	0.2 g
+>Neutral Red	0.08 g
+>Agar	15 g